Elric: The Return To Melniboné

 cover artist: Druillet (also interior);

-no British edition.
+no American edition.

 Elric of Melniboné — proud prince of ruins, kinslayer — call him what you will.
 He remains, together with maybe Jerry Cornelius, Moorcock’s most enduring, if not always most endearing, character…